JuliaLang/julia/README.windows.md

 ### Cross-compiling from Unix

 You can also use MinGW-w64 cross compilers to build a Windows version of Julia from Linux, Mac, or the Windows Subsystem for Linux (WSL).
-Note that when compiling in WSL, you should use the Linux file system environment, not the `/mnt/` emulated Windows paths, since time stamps in `/mnt/` do not work properly as required by configure scripts and makefiles (see https://github.com/Microsoft/BashOnWindows/issues/1939).

 For maximum compatibility with packages that use [WinRPM.jl]( https://github.com/JuliaLang/WinRPM.jl) for binary dependencies on Windows, it